jamesrcutmore/Gym-website/README.md

 The Code Institute slack community for their quick responses and very helpful feedback!

 About
-A yoga website which details yoga poses to calm the mind
+A  Gym website which details yoga poses to calm the mind